National Night Out

 When is National Night Out?

-National Night Out takes place on the first Tuesday of August each year.
-In 2019, National Night Out will be on Tuesday, August 6.
+National Night Out typically takes place on the first Tuesday of August each year.
+Due to the COVID-19 pandemic, the event will be held on the first Tuesday in October.
+In 2020, National Night Out will be on Tuesday, October 6.
 Police and Fire Department visits will be scheduled from 6 - 8 p.m.

 How do we register our block to participate?